Ryan McMahon Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in the league.
+- The Red Sox pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.53).
+- The Red Sox have a 4.55 team ERA that ranks 23rd across all MLB pitching staffs.

-- The Red Sox will send Crawford (1-3) to the mound to make his fifth start of the season.
-He is 1-3 with a 3.44 ERA and 36 strikeouts in 36 2/3 innings pitched.
+- Whitlock makes the start for the Red Sox, his seventh of the season.
+He is 3-2 with a 4.78 ERA and 26 strikeouts in 32 2/3 innings pitched.

-- The right-hander's most recent time out was on Wednesday against the Cleveland Guardians, when he went three innings, surrendering one earned run while giving up five hits.
+- His most recent appearance was on Friday against the New York Yankees, when the right-hander tossed 6 1/3 innings, surrendering one earned run while allowing seven hits.

-- The 27-year-old has an ERA of 3.44, with 8.8 strikeouts per nine innings, in 12 games this season.
-Opponents have a .220 batting average against him.
+- In six games this season, the 27-year-old has a 4.78 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .282 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.